IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

 # YANG Model Overview
    The following constructs and attributes are defined within the YANG model:

-   - Common attributes, which include a set of common attributes like slice identifier, name, description, and names of customers who use the slice.

-   - Endpoints, which represent conceptual points of connection from a customer device to the TNS.
-An endpoint is mapped to specific physical or virtual resources of the customer and provider, and such mapping is pre-negotiated and known to both the customer and provider prior to the slice configuration.
-The mechanism for endpoint negotiation is outside the scope of this draft.

    - Network topology, which represent set of shared, reserved resources organized as a virtual topology between all of the endpoints.
 A customer could use such network topology to define detailed connectivity path traversing the topology, and allow sharing of resources between its multiple endpoint pairs.

-   - Connectivity matrix, which represent the intended virtual connections between the endpoints within a TNS.
-A connectivity matrix entry could be associated with an explicit path over the above network topology.

-   - Service-level objectives (SLOs) associated with different objects, including the TNS, node, link, termination point, and explicit path, within a TNS.
+   - Service-level objectives (SLOs) associated with different objects, including node, link, termination point of the topology.

 # Model Tree Structure